cnlohr/what_im_up_to/randomnotes/linux_on_a_powerspec_1510.md

 ```sudo apt-get --no-install-recommends install bumblebee primus```

 ```apt-get install gdm3```
 Select gdm3 as your interface.
 I don't know why lightdm is busted on these systems...
+EDIT: Not sure why, now it's the other way around...

+You may need to enter multi-user mode.
+This will prevent a display manager from starting automatically. ```systemctl set-default multi-user.target```

 Copy the xorg.conf seen below int your ```/etc/xorg.conf``` then reboot your system.